Home » Cosmetic Dentistry » Gapped Teeth – Specialist Treatment by Dental Experts » Dental Bridges

 A bridge can also be used a part of a holistic smile makeover treatment plan.

-Fortunately, modern dentistry can solve problems of missing teeth to restore your mouth back to function and cosmetic appeal.
+Fortunately, modern dentistry can solve problems of missing teeth to restore your mouth back to function and enhanced appeal.
 We can use a huge array of treatment modalities to help you achieve the final beautiful smile that you want.

-We can also redesign your mouth for a new cosmetically enhanced and improved smile to suit you.
+We can also redesign your mouth for a new enhanced and improved smile to suit you.
 Our technology and state-of-the-art advanced systems ensures that we create beautiful natural looking teeth.
 The final result is where nobody can tell where your missing tooth once was.

 A dental bridge is where an artificial tooth (or teeth) is supported by two other natural teeth either side (sometimes more).
 The natural supporting teeth are called abutments.
 The artificial teeth are called pontics.
 A dental bridge literally bridges the gap created by any missing teeth.